spinnylights/vulkan-notes/README.md

 # Vulkan notes

+**Note 7/23/21**: To anyone keeping an eye on this repo, sorry for the slow pace of commits the last few days—I'm studying projective geometry more deeply so I can give a properly good explanation of what to do with the variables in the `gl_PerVertex` block.
+I want to give a presentation that's both more accessible and more mathematically rigorous than is usually found in graphics texts.
+Whether or not I can really have it both ways like that remains to be seen, but I need a deeper, more formal grasp of the subject in order to find out.

+---

 These are my notes on how Vulkan works (see `vulkan_notes.md`).
 They're written kind of like a long article and I might tighten them up into a proper tutorial or something eventually.
 Mostly